RustyRoboticsBV/Rusty.ISA/README.md

 The register class uses the PascalCase naming convention for its methods, as is standard for C#.
 However, if you use this syntax, you can instead use the snake_case convention that GDScript uses.

 The special syntax `$OPCODE$` accesses a register that uses the instruction's opcode as its name.

-### Editor-only Instructions
-You don't have to define an implementation for an instruction instruction definition, and can instead leave its implementation at the value `null`.
-If you do so, then the instruction becomes an *editor-only instruction*.

-Editor-onlies have no in-game meaning, and are stripped from imported programs by default.
-You can use them to group various secondary instructions into one editor node.

 ## Built-in Instructions
 The module only comes with a few built-in instructions that are necessary for its core functioning.
 They are: